SYNOPSIS

 -b batchfile-

 Batch mode reads a series of commands from an input batchfile instead of stdin.
-Since it lacks user interaction it should be used in conjunction with non-interactive authentication to obviate the need to enter a password at connection time (see secshd and secsh-keygen for details).
-A batchfile of - may be used to indicate standard input. sftp will abort if any of the following commands fail: get, put, reget reput, rename, ln rm, mkdir, chdir ls, lchdir, chmod chown, chgrp, lpwd df, symlink and lmkdir Termination on error can be suppressed on a command by command basis by prefixing the command with a - character (for example, -rm /tmp/blah*).
+Since it lacks user interaction, it should be used in conjunction with non-interactive authentication to obviate the need to enter a password at connection time (see secshd and secsh-keygen for details).

 -C -

-Enables compression (via secsh's
+Enables compression (via ssh's

--C flag) -c cipher-
+-C flag). -c cipher-

 Selects the cipher to use for encrypting the data transfers.
 This option is directly passed to secsh.

--D sftp_server_path-
+-D sftp_server_command-

 -F ssh_config-